johnlloyd005/MeXE402_Midterm_TALBAN-JOHN-LLLOYD-J.-_FRANCISCO-JESTINE-ANNE/README.md

 ## 6. Conclusion

-- Summarize the findings from the regression analyses.
+- Summarize the key findings from both regression analyses, highlighting the main outcomes
-- Discuss the overall effectiveness of linear and logistic regression for this specific dataset and problem.
+- Discuss the overall effectiveness of linear and logistic regression for the dataset and problem context.
-- Mention potential next steps or improvements for future analyses.
+- Suggest potential next steps or improvements for future analyses such as deeper data exploration
+- Assess the interpretability of both models for stakeholders, ensuring that the results can be easily understood and applied in decision-making processes.

 ---

 ## 7. References
+UCI Machine Learning Repository
+Scikit-learn User Guide
+ResearchGate

 - List any academic papers, books, or online resources that were consulted during the project.